harp-project/AML-Formalization/prover/translation_techreport.md

 (\exists x. f \cdot x) \to \bot \to (\exists y. f \cdot y)
 $$

-> We need to ensure that the locally nameless patterns that correspond to the same metavariables in the proof rules are converted to syntactically equal patterns.
+$\textcolor{green}{\textsf{We need to ensure that the locally nameless patterns that correspond to the same metavariables in the proof rules are converted to syntactically equal patterns.}}$

 We can achieve this by caching translations, by guiding the random name generation with explicit seeds, or by pre-generating the list of variable names using static analysis.
 We will discuss these approaches in detail down below, but they have in common that they are parametrized by a *state* that determines the translation.
 (We investigated stateless options too, assuming that the translation of $\phi$ only depends on $\phi$ but not on its context, but these options cannot meet the dependencies/constaints discussed above.)